This Summer’s Featured Food is Eggplant.

 Soon, the eggplant was on its way to becoming the “king of vegetables.”
 The remainder of the Middle Ages yielded a plethora of new eggplant recipes.

 Eggplant’s white flesh can easily absorb flavorful sauces and fats.
 In the Middle East people are said to joke about a person’s wealth in terms of his or her ability to purchase enough olive oil to cook eggplant.

 Eggplant has a meaty texture when cooked, and it is sometimes used as a meat substitute in vegetarian dishes.

 Today, eggplant is used in the cuisine of many countries.
 Eggplant is widely used in Indian stews, chutneys and pickles.
 Stews such as French ratatouille and Greek/Turkish moussaka feature eggplant.
-Its slices can also be battered, deep fried and served with various toppings.
-In Italy, the fried rounds are layered with tomato sauce and cheese for eggplant parmigiana.
-In Spain, they are garnished with honey.
+Its slices can also be battered, and served with various toppings.
+In Italy, the eggplant slices are layered with tomato sauce.
+In Spain, they are garnished with syrup.
 Eggplant may also be roasted in its skin and blended with lemon, tahini, and garlic, as in Arab baba ghanoush.
 The most unusual preparation of eggplant may be the sweet candied Greek specialty gliko melitzanis.
 6

 Watch a video about growing eggplant: